takusui/Kat.ai/README.md

 ### Things that require immediate attention
 * Build the graphical interface using kivy.
-* Add Live2d with OpenGL
+* Add Live2d or 3d models with OpenGL
 * Create the deep-learning algorithm for recognizing user input and creating an eloquent answer.
 * Add text-to-speech.
 * Modify the weather script to get a more accurate prediction and make it much faster.